How do I get a SOAR password once I have been admitted?

 How do I drop a class?

-If you have an assistantship, all dropping of classes must be done via add/drop forms (available from Student Services, LAB 213) through the Office of Graduate Studies in 211 McCain Library.
-This is because dropping below the twelve hours you need to maintain your assistantship, even if you are underenrolled only for a minute while you drop one class and add another, will automatically trigger the billing department to charge your account for tuition.
+If you have an assistantship, all dropping of classes must be done via add/drop in SOAR.
+Dropping courses can change your full-time status.
+This is because dropping below the twelve hours you need to maintain your assistantship, even if you are under-enrolled only for a minute while you drop one class and add another, will automatically trigger the billing department to charge your account for tuition.

 If you do not have an assistantship, you may drop yourself on SOAR up until the last day to drop without academic penalty (check the academic calendar for dates), and thereafter with an add/drop form from Student Services.